blackruffy/ffcmd/README.md

 # Setup

-* Download zip file from this page.
+* Download the zip file from this page.
-* Unpack zip file
+* Unpack the zip file.
-* Drag addon/ffcmd.xpi and drop it to your firefox.
+* Drag addon/ffcmd.xpi and drop it on your Firefox.
-* Set PATH environment variable to bin/ffcmd
+* Set the PATH environment variable to bin/ffcmd

 # Usage